 It is interesting to see what the men had to tell Peter about Cornelius.
 They said that he was "a righteous and God-fearing man".
 Peter, being a Jew, would not have normally accepted this as they believed that only Jews could be righteous.
 Then, to be told that an angel of God had spoken to Cornelius would have seemed to be impossible.
 But, Peter was still obedient.
 He may have still been struggling with what God was telling him but he still obeyed.

-The following day he arrived in Caesarea.
-Cornelius was expecting them and had called together his relatives and close friends.
+and he arrived at Caesarea the day after that.
+Cornelius was expecting them - he had already called together his relatives and close friends.

 What an awesome example we see here in Cornelius.
 Knowing that someone was coming with Word from God, he gathered his relatives and close friends so that they could hear as well.
 How often do we pass up the opportunity to share the gospel with our relatives and close friends?
 If we truly love them, how can we not do as Cornelius did and call them to gather with us to hear God's Word?